Long Term Photo Storage Devices

-Well, unfortunately, if it is a DVD or CD, you may be in trouble as it can be very hard to retrieve data from a corrupt disk.
-These are so cheap you may as well make 2 or 3 copies at the time of storing to be safe, and the better makes are generally, well, better!
+Well, unfortunately, if it is an old DVD or CD, you may be in trouble.
+It can be very hard to retrieve data from a corrupt disk.
+These are so cheap you may as well make 2 or 3 copies at the time of storing to be safe.
+The better makes are generally, well, better!

 For any type of media card, even if it has been formatted, you can recover those files.
 I once had a corrupt CF card with about 50 missing wedding photos and managed to get them all back.

 Try Photo Saver Software who offer a 100% money back guarantee if you cannot get your files back.
 This is a great resource to have even if you haven't messed up a card yet.
-Cheap and handy to have around "just on case”!
+Cheap and handy to have around "just in case"! £16.95 well spent!

-There is hope as these are easier to recover data from one way or another and there are professional companies that can help.
+There is hope as these are easier to recover data from one way or another.
+There are professional companies that can help.
 Try these guys below, they have software for just about any type of hard disk recovery that you may need.

 So, my advice would be to back up everything and then back that up!
-Media is cheap and getting cheaper and the value of your files (monetary or personal) is infinitely greater so don't skimp on this part of your workflow!
+Media is cheap and getting cheaper.
+The value of your files (monetary or personal) is infinitely greater so don't skimp on this part of your workflow!